camunda/camunda-docs-static/optimize/content/technical-guide/update/index.md

 * [Download Optimize]({{< relref "introduction/downloading-camunda.md" >}})
 * [Install Optimize]({{< relref "technical-guide/installation/index.md" >}})
 * Add the saved configuration files to the `environment` folder.
+* Check that your configuration properties are still aligned with [latest Optimize configuration version]({{< relref "technical-guide/configuration/index.md" >}}), as they might change from version to version.

 Now, you just have to wait until the data is imported again.
 As the data imported from the engine, you don't loose any production data by removing Optimize.